paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 	horizontal_messages: Vec<OutboundHrmpMessage>,
 	/// Messages destined to be interpreted by the Relay chain itself.
 	upward_messages: Vec<UpwardMessage>,
-	/// The root of a block's erasure encoding Merkle tree.
-	erasure_root: Hash,
 	/// New validation code.
 	new_validation_code: Option<ValidationCode>,
 	/// The head-data produced as a result of execution.